 (kindergarten – 2nd grade) Maximum number of students: 100

 In this interactive presentation, students will learn about insect body parts, adaptations, and the benefits of insects.
-While Natalie reads from her book Don’t Squash That Bug, students will view mounted insects and photographs of less-common insects.
+While Natalie reads from her book The World Never Sleeps, students will view mounted insects and photographs of less-common insects.
 Students will be part of the presentation through props, such as wearing wings and antennae.
 This presentation also works for a school Reading Night.

 Fulfills the following ELA Common Core State Standards: Reading: Informational Text, Speaking & Listening, and Language.

 (3rd – 6th grade) Maximum number of students: 35

 Having a hard time getting your students to revise their work?
 This active workshop is designed for classes in the process of revising a writing piece—fiction or nonfiction.
 Natalie will talk about how she critiques and revises her own work.
 Students will find new techniques for revising as well as learn how to critique peers’ writing more effectively.